LaifsV1/CounterMachine/README.md

 # C4: A 4-Counter Machine Language
-Here is an interpreter for a 4-counter machine language I call `C4`.
+Here is an interpreter (or emulator) for a 4-counter machine language I call `C4`.
 It's based on Brainfuck syntax.
 The interpreter is written in OCaml.

 Given two counters can emulate a stack of 1s and 0s, four counters are